GROUP-6-CS3-DAY/AP_GROUP_6/README.md

 # InnoTrack Web - Innovation Tracking System

-A Laravel Blade MVC application for tracking innovation programs, facilities, services, equipment, projects, and outcomes.
+A comprehensive Laravel Blade MVC application enabling multidisciplinary student teams from Computer Science/Software Engineering and Engineering to collaborate on real-world projects carried out at government facilities.
+The system provides a unified platform to manage programs, facilities, services, equipment, projects, participants, and outcomes, ensuring that projects are well-organized, properly resourced, and aligned with Uganda's NDPIII, Digital Transformation Roadmap (2023–2028), and 4IR Strategy.

+Each project team consists of five students, ensuring diversity of skills and balanced workloads.
+For effective accountability and evaluation, teams are required to use project management tools such as ClickUp or GitHub Projects to track weekly contributions.

 ## 🚀 Tech Stack